silentbyte1/Inventory-Management-System/README.md

 # Inventory Management System with Git Integration

 ## Overview
-This is an inventory management system that uses SQLite for the database and Git for version control.
+This is an inventory management system that uses MySQL for the database and Git for version control.
 The system allows:
 - Store owners to manage products (add, update)
 - Customers to make purchases
 - All changes are tracked in Git history